 A cookie is a text file sent by a web server and placed on your computer by your web browser.
 Cookies can be usefully divided into two different types, session and persistent.
 Session cookies differ from persistent cookies primarily in that session cookies are temporary and expire and are normally deleted when you close your browser.
 Persistent cookies, in contrast, remain stored on your computer after you close your browser until they are deleted either because they expire or you delete them.
 The firm uses session cookies in connection with its Internet Services, except for Internet Services that require you to log in, such as our client extranets, and a Region Code cookie that persists over time and ensures that you are directed to the correct version of our website.

 Although the firm uses the services of third parties in connection with these cookies, we do not allow the third-party service provider to use Personal Information about the users of our Internet Services.
-The firm does not use Google Analytics.

 Do Not Track Signals